© 2011-2018 by Zack Smith. All rights reserved.

 4.9.
 Skip the media-related websites

 The great masses of illicit video, music and photo content that are available on the web appear to be made available as-is.
-There is not much evidence that anyone checks them for malware.
-Let's say 1 in 1000 files has malware that stealthily takes over your computer.
+There is not much evidence that anyone checks them for exploits that would lead to a malware infection.
+Let's say 1 in 100 files has malware that stealthily takes over your computer.
 If you view such materials on a regular basis, it is inevitable that you will get an infection sooner or later.

 Rule 1: If you want illicit movies or TV shows, buy the DVDs and play them on your TV.
 Or rent them from your local library, which may be quite cheap or free.